jxjo/Xoptfoil2/docs/airfoil_optimization/optimization_task.md

 /
 ```
+{: .lh-tight }

+Once an 'operating point' has been defined on a polar curve, the optimization objective for this point is now defined.

 ### Min/Max Objectives

-Once an 'operating point' has been defined on a polar curve, the optimization target to be achieved for this point is now defined.
-The 'optimzation type' option is used for this.
+A typical optimization objective is to minimize or maximize an aerodynamic coefficient value of the operating point.
+The kind of the objective is defined by the option 'optimzation_type'.

-If it is a min/max optimization, possible values for this option are
+For a min/max optimization, possible values for this option are

 | `optimization_type`| Description                               |